Baqend/guide/src/index.md

 var secondTodo = new DB.Todo({name: 'My second Todo'});

 firstTodo.doNext = secondTodo;
-firstTodo.save(); // will save firstTodo, but not the secondTodo
+firstTodo.save(); //will save firstTodo, but not the secondTodo
 ```

 By passing the depth option with a value of `1` the entity and all its direct referenced entities will be saved.